sckott/rforcats/index.md

 **data.frame and matrix**

 Indexing on a `data.frame` and `matrix` is similar.
 Both have two things to index on: rows and columns.
 Within `[,]`, the part before the comma is for rows, and the part after the comma for columns.
-So if you have a data.frame `iris` in R,
+So if you have a data frame `iris` in R,

 ```r